 This is a good way to make sure that someone (like your manager!) gets notified about a message you post.
 But because tagging someone also sends a notification to their mobile device, it’s also a way to quickly become annoying and unwanted.

 So use tags sparingly, and be careful about when you tag someone.
-Tagging people late at night can be extremely disruptive—and many senior level managers can’t use the Do Not Disturb function, because they need to be available in case of emergencies.
+Tagging people late at night can be extremely disruptive—and many senior-level managers can’t use the Do Not Disturb function, because they need to be available in case of emergencies.

 Do Not Disturb

 Do you like to sleep soundly through the night?
 Prefer to avoid awkward notifications in the middle of meetings?
-Then use Do Not Disturb to set times in which Slack is unable interrupt you.
+Then use Do Not Disturb to set times in which Slack is unable to interrupt you.

+Enough said.
 Are you ready to take Slack to the next level?
 Check out Kiite’s Top 10 Slack Apps for Sales.